zachmarino234/personal-website/content/pages/about/index.md

 {{< button url="Resume-Zach-Marino.pdf" text="View Resume" class="btn-primary">}}

-Zach Marino is a second-year Computer Science and Design combined student at Northeastern University.
+Zach Marino is a third-year Computer Science and Design combined student at Northeastern University.
 He previously worked on the Project Management team at The Boston Globe, where he contributed to the mission of Boston.com and its editorial staff.

 Zach also has extensive research experience and is studying the the design process through a journalistic lens by completing an honors project at Northeastern’s College of Arts, Media and Design.
 He takes pride in approaching design through an interdisciplinary perspective thanks to his computer science background and intersectional legal research.
 He approaches his projects with an eye for detail that can only come from a unique perspective of multiple areas of interest.